About Pack 60

 • sing songs • perform community service • bake cakes • perform skits • race cars • go camping • eat s’mores • go sledding • tell jokes • learn about our community • go fishing • launch rockets • walk in parades • shoot bow and arrows • play games • laugh • help others • cheer • meet new friends •

-We currently serve 40+ families from Bailey and Liberty Ridge Elementary Schools, and New Life Academy in Woodbury, MN.
+We currently serve 40+ families from Bailey and Liberty Ridge Elementary Schools, and Resurrection Lutheran Church in Woodbury, MN.

 We are looking for boys and girls in grades K-5 to join us and help us have some fun!